Reason2Decide: Rationale-Driven Multi-Task Learning: Experiments

-\textbf{Rationales:} We extract and concatenate the \texttt{snippets} to serve as rationales for each question.
+\paragraph{Rationales:} We extract and concatenate the \texttt{snippets} to serve as rationales for each question.
 Because the concatenated snippets can be long, we first summarize them with a Qwen-3-8B model and use the summary as the gold rationale.

-\textbf{Data split:} The official training dataset consists of 1,459 \texttt{yesno} questions.
+\paragraph{Data split:} The official training dataset consists of 1,459 \texttt{yes/no} questions.
 We randomly select 250 questions for our validation set, and 1,209 questions for the train set.
 For the test set, we use the concatenation of the four official test batches, yielding 82 questions.